 The Regal LT has 11lb of drag, 9+1 ball bearings and a 5.2:1 gear ratio.

-The Pfluger President is not only a popular trout reel, much also a very popular ice fishing reel, the most popular size is the 20x.
-T
+The Pfluger President is not only a popular trout reel, but also a very popular ice fishing reel, the most popular size is the 20x.
+One of the reasons why the Preisdent is such a popular ice reel is its reletaive slow retrieve rate which makes slow finnese presentations easier.

-The 20X size weighs in at a miniscule 6.2oz, and offers 100yds of 4lb monofilament.
+The 20X size weighs in at a minuscule 6.2oz, and offers 100yds of 4lb monofilament.

 The President has 6lb of drag, 7 Ball bearings and a 5.2:1 gear ratio.